,

 What’s next for e-invoicing in China?

-As the e-invoicing pilot program expands, we are getting closer to full-scale e-invoicing possibilities in China.
+As China’s B2B e-invoicing pilot program expands, we are getting closer to full-scale e-invoicing possibilities.
 The Chinese Government acknowledges the special electronic invoice’s benefits for its fast and convenient issuance, accelerating the settlement of transactions for both parties, shortening the payment cycle and reducing costs.

 Take Action